settix-dev/Day-Schedule-App/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn run server`

+Runs the local json-server on port:5000 acting as backend for the application.
+It is required to run inorder to see the full UI.\
+Open [http://localhost:5000/schedules](http://localhost:5000/schedules) to view a sample list of schedules.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\